0xSpaceShard/starknet-devnet/README.md

 }
 ```

-Sets the exact time for the next block generated.
+Doesn't generate a new block, but sets the exact time for the next generated block.

 ```
 POST /set_time